P-CH/js-coreutils/README.md

 - File Designator Grabber
 - Function that exits the program after leaving a message
 - Colored Text Printer (for CLI)
+- Generator for standard set of characters (ASCII 32 through 126)

 ## Import Utilities